 You will also find specialist listings of Endurance Saddles as well as Australian Stock

-listings of second hand synthetic saddles for those looking for the low maintenance option.
-Synthetic Saddles are
+second hand synthetic saddles for those looking for the low maintenance option.
+Synthetic Saddles are generally

-generally lighter too and most come with adjustable trees for easy fitting.
-Look out too for synthetic saddles
+lighter too and most come with adjustable trees for easy fitting.
+Look out too for synthetic saddles fitted with

-fitted with Cair panels.
+Cair panels.
 These are filled with air and are much softer on the horse’s back.
-Wintec Saddles are the
+Wintec Saddles are the most popular

 STOP PRESS!
 We have also now included listings of second hand Pony Saddles for those seeking

 tack for their children’s pony!

 Finally, a word about saddle fitting.
 It is vital that a saddle correctly fits your horse and

 the best advice is always to have a saddle professionally fitted by a Master Saddler.
 Leather Saddles can be